-Researchers publish first ever study looking into the effects of household smoking on children’s later weight gain.
-The increased BMI associated with second hand smoke in children is almost as large as that from smoking while pregnant.
+Researchers publish the first-ever study looking into the effects of household smoking on children’s later weight gain.
+The increased BMI associated with secondhand smoke in children is almost as large as that from smoking while pregnant.

-The study is the first to identify specifically the effect of the smoking.
-Similar studies have been led in the past, that these have not taken into account other factors in the family that might have influenced the child’s weight, such as the parent’s mental health and the resulting effects this has on their lifestyle choices.
-Pagani and her team came to her conclusions by using data collected through the Quebec Longitudinal Study of Child Development, a vast survey of children born across the province to which parents and teachers accept to contribute an array of information about the child’s development, wellbeing, lifestyle, social environment and behaviour.
-These findings were ascertained by comparing the behaviour of 2055 families and the outcomes for their children.
+The study is the first to identify specifically the effect of smoking.
+Similar studies have been led in the past, but these have not taken into account other factors in the family that might have influenced the child’s weight, such as the parent’s mental health and the resulting effects this has on their lifestyle choices.
+Pagani and her team came to her conclusions by using data collected through the Quebec Longitudinal Study of Child Development, a vast survey of children born across the province to which parents and teachers accept to contribute an array of information about the child’s development, well-being, lifestyle, social environment, and behavior.
+These findings were ascertained by comparing the behavior of 2055 families and the outcomes for their children.

 About this study:

-Linda Pagani, PhD, A.K.
-Danny Nguyen, and Caroline Fitzpatrick, PhD, published “Prospective associations between early long-term household tobacco smoke exposure and subsequent indicators of metabolic risk at age 10” in Nicotine and Tobacco Research, an Oxford Journal.
-Professor Linda Pagani is Full Professor at the School of Psycho-Education of the University of Montreal and Researcher at the CHU Sainte Justine Hospital Research Centre.
+Linda Pagani, Ph.D., A.K.
+Danny Nguyen, and Caroline Fitzpatrick, Ph.D., published “Prospective associations between early long-term household tobacco smoke exposure and subsequent indicators of metabolic risk at age 10” in Nicotine and Tobacco Research, an Oxford Journal.
+Professor Linda Pagani is a Full Professor at the School of Psycho-Education of the University of Montreal and a Researcher at the CHU Sainte Justine Hospital Research Center.
 The University of Montreal is officially known as Université de Montréal.